Internet Caching - How it Can Affect Web Design

 If you change the web hosting service that you are using for your website, you may be affected by DNS caching.
 This is where the address of the web server is stored with your DNS provider for up to 24hrs following you visiting your website.
 If the address of the web server changes during these 24hrs, any visitors using the same DNS provider will still be redirected to the old web server until the cached record expires up 24hrs later.

-So for example, if you move your website hosting from the VIP Web Hosting to the InstantPro website builder, it can take up to 24hrs before you are able to view your InstantPro site online if anyone using the same DNS provider (including yourself) has viewed your website in the last 24hrs.
+So for example, if you move your website hosting from a Freeola Web Hosting package to the InstantPro website builder, it can take up to 24hrs before you are able to view your InstantPro site online if anyone using the same DNS provider (including yourself) has viewed your website in the last 24hrs.

 The possible solutions for this are as follows: